rdmpage/dna-barcode-browser/README.md

 network.host: Specify the hostname or IP address where the server will be accessible.
 Set it to 0.0.0.0 to listen on every interface.
 ```

 Then we make sure to open the port using the [Google Console](https://docs.bitnami.com/google/faq/administration/use-firewall/).
+For direct connection to Elasricsearch (not recommend) open 9200, for connection via Apache with basic authentication open port 80 (note that this means you will need to add ELASTIC_USERNAME and ELASTIC_PASSWORD to the Heroku Config Vars.

 #### Securing Elasticsearch